melbaa/browse_twitch/README.md

 A small command line application that helps browsing the currently live twitch.tv streams.

 ![screenshot](https://github.com/melbaa/browse_twitch/blob/master/ss.png)

-The ignore_games.txt file in the directory is used to filter out streams, featuring games you don't care about.

-sort_games.py rewrites ignore_games.txt, lowercasing and sorting every line.

 # Install
 get python 3
 pip install requests

+# Usage
+Add games you are not interested in to ignore_games.txt.
+Case, duplicates and order don't matter.
+You can sort with sort_games.py if you want to.